 I am a Lecturer in English Language at the University Centre at Blackburn College (UCBC) and was formerly an Associate Lecturer in Linguistics at Liverpool Hope University.
 I have taught extensively at undergraduate level since 2007.
 My current teaching commitments involve the delivery of modules on the BA (Hons) English Language and BSc (Hons) Applied Psychology degree programmes at UCBC, both of which are validated and awarded by Lancaster University.

-My research interests revolve specifically around three distinct domains: critical discourse analysis, cognitive linguistics and cognitive neuroscience.
-I am particularly interested in how cognitive linguistic approaches to critical discourse analysis can address problems posed in the philosophy of language in an empirical and scientifically viable manner.
-By extension I am also interested in social and cognitive psychology, evolutionary biology and theory of mind.
+My research interests revolve specifically around three distinct domains: critical discourse analysis, cognitive and neurocognitive linguistics, and philosophy of language.
+I am particularly interested in how cognitive linguistic approaches to critical discourse analysis can address problems posed in philosophy of language.
+By extension I am also interested in cognitive science, cognitive neuroscience, evolutionary psychology and theory of mind.
+My current research involves the synthetisation of Critical Discourse Analysis with Cognitive Linguistics and Cognitive Neuroscience within the context of investigating social constructionism, particularly in terms of a cultural political economy.